coinbase-samples/prime_sdk_rs/README.md

-# prime_rs_sdk
+# prime_sdk_rs

 A Rust SDK for interacting with the Coinbase Prime REST APIs, built on top of the `core_rs` library.

 ## Overview

-The `prime_rs_sdk` crate provides a high-level, type-safe, and async interface for Coinbase Prime APIs.
+The `prime_sdk_rs` crate provides a high-level, type-safe, and async interface for Coinbase Prime APIs.
 It includes generated types and services for all major API endpoints, as well as example programs to help you get started.

 ## Features